-We believe that our existing capital resources, together with proceeds from the Oxford Loan Agreement, will be sufficient to meet our projected operating requirements to the middle of 2024.
+We believe that our existing capital resources, together with the proceeds from our July 2022 public offering and term loans available or contingently available to us under the Oxford Loan Agreement, will be sufficient to meet our projected operating requirements to the middle of 2025.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Further, our operating plan may change, and we may need additional funds to meet operational needs and capital requirements for product development and commercialization sooner than planned.
-If we do not achieve all the pre-determined development milestones in the Oxford Loan Agreement, our currently available capital resources will be sufficient to fund operations for at least 12 months from the date of this report.

-Our operations have been financed primarily through the issuance and sale of convertible preferred stock, our collaboration with Novartis and issuance of common stock via our IPO.
-During the third quarter of 2021, we entered into a Controlled Equity Offering SM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent, pursuant to which we may issue and sell up to \$150.0 million of shares of common stock from time to time.
+Our operations have been financed primarily through the issuance and sale of convertible preferred stock, issuance of common stock and our collaboration with Novartis.
+During the third quarter of 2021, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent, pursuant to which we may issue and sell up to \$150.0 million of shares of common stock from time to time.
 The issuance and sale of these shares pursuant to the Sales Agreement are deemed an "at-the-market" offering and are registered under the Securities Act of 1933, as amended.
 We have not issued any shares pursuant to any at-the-market offerings but may do so at a future date.
-In May 2022 we entered into a Loan and Security Agreement (the "Oxford Loan Agreement") with Oxford Finance LLC (or "Oxford").
-Upon closing of the Oxford Loan Agreement, the Company drew \$10.0 million of an initial \$25.0 million tranche, with the remaining \$15.0 million available through the end of the year.
-The Company has access to an additional \$75.0 million over three tranches, \$50.0 million of which is based on the achievement of pre-determined development milestones, and \$25.0 million at Oxford's discretion.